mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 #### 2 - 29:16

-**Question**: Roshi?
+**Question:** Roshi?
 When you talk about emptiness and no-emptiness, and you say that how to attain or reach emptiness, you say practice.
 But how do we practice with no goal, and with nothing to attain, just being empty?
 So no purpose, no idea.
 Because I know practice is not a tool, to emptiness, but how to do practice with no purpose?

-**Katagiri**: You have to understand the purpose based on purpose and not-purpose. [...] human action.
+**Katagiri:** You have to understand the purpose based on purpose and not-purpose. [...] human action.
 Human action always has a purpose.
 Nevertheless, right in the middle of that purpose of a human action, you have to find something *more than* the idea of purpose or not-purpose.
 That is called no purpose, no goal.
 That’s pretty hard practice, but in other words, that is a very simple practice.
 And also simple human activities.
 But human activity is already complicated.
 So you have to find the simplicity of human activity, within the complication of human activity.
 Do you understand that one? *[He chuckles.]* That’s why your eyes, nose, ears, human body, human mind, you have to polish, again and again.
 It’s not “stinky”; your body and your mind are already Buddha Nature.
 Buddha Nature means already exists beyond your speculation, just like the trees, birds, et cetera.
 So that is called “let’s stand up in the realm of Buddha Nature”.
 That means your life activity is complicated, that doesn’t mean stinky.
 Alright?
 No. It already exists.
 Don’t deal with the complication of activity as stinky.
 No. You should deal with the complication of human activity as a Buddha.
 And then at that time, you can practice.
 You can listen to Buddha Nature, you can listen to Buddha’s teaching with your ears.
 And then simultaneously the teaching returns to you, if you always put yourself in the realm of Buddha.
 But if you have discrimination, when you see your body, the complication of human activity, so-called stinky, Buddha’s teaching doesn’t return to you, because you always confine yourself into your shell.
 Even though you listen to Buddha’s teaching, Buddha’s teaching doesn’t return to you.
 So first of all, you have to stand up there.
 Open.
 That is constantly listening to Buddha Nature; Buddha’s teaching, anyway.
 Beyond your mind is pure or impure.
 Anyway, listen, constantly listen.
 Dogen Zenji mentions later in this chapter, anyway, listen.
 Clean your room, listen, beyond clean or not clean.
 That’s our practice.
 And then that human activity is simultaneously to let you be in emptiness, and simultaneously that is practically speaking, shamata practice.
 That practicing of shamata leads you reach the clear observation of how the human world is going.
 Clear observation.

 So shamata lets you be right in the middle of emptiness.
 Simultaneously, shamata leads you to clear observation of the world.
 So you can be emptiness, but can see the human world, what the human world is.
 So very naturally, the basic attitude toward human life occurs.